CherryGH0/Slugcat-pet-WIP/README.md

 ## How to install

 ### Prerequisites
-Make sure you have [Node.js](https://nodejs.org/) installed on your machine.
+Make sure you have [Node.js](https://nodejs.org/) installed on your PC.

 1. Download the repository
 2. Open console (cmd.exe) and navigate to source file